JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part2.md

 </button>
 ```

 When you click on the buildings, you see that they are independent, but a bit too much!
-They don't share a common money value anymore, each one use it's one, and when they produce money, it only goes to their own money value as well.
+They don't share a common money value anymore, each one use its own, and when they produce money, it only goes to their own money value as well.
 That is not what we want.
-We would like for them to have some global `money` value, and then handle the rest of their state independently.
+We would like for them to have a shared `money` value, and then handle the rest of their state independently.

 ### Using the store to handle global state